Corn, soybean futures soar on U.S. dry weather worries

 A bounce in crude oil, after a slide on Wednesday tied to economic concerns and a U.S. Federal Reserve policy outlook seen as hawkish, also underpinned grains, along with a weaker dollar, which tends to make U.S. grains more attractive globally.

-Soybeans and soyoil futures drew additional support after the National Oilseed Processors Association (NOPA) said their members processed 177.915 million bushels of soybeans in May, topping most trade estimates and the highest ever level for the fifth month of the year.
+Soybean and soyoil futures drew additional support after the National Oilseed Processors Association (NOPA) said its members processed 177.915 million bushels of soybeans in May, topping most trade estimates and the highest ever level for the fifth month of the year.

-The wheat market has been assessing crop weather and uncertain prospects for the Black Sea grain corridor allowing shipments from war-torn Ukraine.

-The Kremlin on Thursday said it saw no positive prospects when it came to renewing the Black Sea grain deal given that parts of the accord affecting Russia remained unfulfilled.
+Wheat traders continued to monitor headlines from war-torn Ukraine.
+The Kremlin on Thursday said it saw no positive prospects when it came to renewing the Black Sea grain export deal given that parts of the accord affecting Russia remained unfulfilled.

 Consultancy Strategie Grains lowered its monthly forecast for this year's European Union wheat crop, citing dryness in Spain and northern Europe.
 (Reporting by Julie Ingwersen; additional reporting by Gus Trompiz in Paris and Rajendra Jadhav in Mumbai; Editing by Sherry Jacob-Phillips, Varun H K, Sonia Cheema and Sandra Maler)